St. Aloysius Gonzaga Secondary School

-St. Aloysius Gonzaga Secondary School is a Catholic high school located in the Erin Mills community of Mississauga, Ontario, named after Saint Aloysius Gonzaga.
+St. Aloysius Gonzaga Secondary School, colloquially referred to as Zaga, is a Catholic high school located in the Erin Mills community of Mississauga, Ontario, named after Saint Aloysius Gonzaga.
 The school opened in Mississauga in 2001, after spending a year as a holding school in Georgetown.
-It is a joint venture between the city of Mississauga and the Dufferin Peel Catholic District School Board.
-According to the Fraser Institute, it is currently ranked 2nd in the Dufferin Peel Catholic District School Board behind St. Marcellinus Secondary School, 5th in Mississauga and 32nd out of 623 high schools in Ontario.
+It is a joint venture between the city of Mississauga and the Dufferin-Peel Catholic District School Board.
+According to the Fraser Institute, it is currently ranked 2nd in the Dufferin-Peel Catholic District School Board behind, 6th in Mississauga, and 63rd out of 623 high schools in Ontario.

 History

-St. Aloysius Gonzaga Secondary School was established in 2000 in a holding school in Georgetown.
-The new school was built at 2800 Erin Centre Boulevard and was opened and blessed in 2001.
+St. Aloysius Gonzaga Secondary School was established in 2000 as a holding school in nearby Georgetown.
+The new school’s construction was completed and it was opened and blessed in 2001.
+It is located at 2800 Erin Centre Boulevard in Mississauga.

-It is part of Erin Meadows Multi-use Complex, a partnership between the City of Mississauga, the Mississauga Library System, and the board.
+It is part of Erin Meadows Multi-use Complex, a partnership between the City of Mississauga, the Mississauga Library System, and the school board.
 The advanced-concept building includes a substantial library and a community centre complete with a swimming pool.
 Students are able to access the community library and can use the community centre facilities as part of their program.

-Gonzaga, which has over 1800 students, has a significant number of programs that accommodate academic and special needs students.
-Integrated in the programs are Career Paths (vocational) program, ASD (Autism Spectrum Disorder) program, Advanced Placement (AP) program, and Extended French program for selected students across the board.
+Gonzaga, which has over 1,800 students, has a significant number of programs that accommodate academic and special needs students.
+Integrated in the programs are Advanced Placement classes, a Career Paths (vocational) program, an ASD (Autism Spectrum Disorder) program, and an Extended French program for selected students.

-The school is across the street from Merciful Redeemer Parish where students attend Mass at the church.
-Some school retreats are held at the parish, and students are involved in many parish ministries and the parish's Life Teen program.

 Description

-Gonzaga is part of Erin Meadows Multi-use Complex, a partnership between the City of Mississauga, the Mississauga Library System, and the board.
+Gonzaga is part of Erin Meadows Multi-use Complex, a partnership between the City of Mississauga, the Mississauga Library System, and the school board.
 The advanced-concept building includes a substantial library and a community centre complete with swimming pool.
 Students are able to access the community library and can use the community centre facilities as part of their program.

-Gonzaga, which has over 1800 students, has a significant number of programs that accommodate academic and special needs students.
-Integrated in the programs are ASD (Autism Spectrum Disorder) program, Advanced Placement (AP) program, and Extended French program for selected students across the board.
+Gonzaga, which has over 1,800 students, has a significant number of programs that accommodate academic and special needs students.
+Integrated in the programs are Advanced Placement classes, a Career Paths (vocational) program, an ASD (Autism Spectrum Disorder) program, and an Extended French program for selected students.

-The school is across the street from Merciful Redeemer Parish, where students can attend Mass.
+The school is across the street from Merciful Redeemer Parish, where students can attend mass.